juanipadin/Calculadora/README.md

 <h1>Calculadora</h1>
-This GUI project This project will collaborate on the addition of two numbers.
+This GUI project will sum two numbers.
 The objective of the project was the development of GUI technology.

 <h2>Pre-requirements</h2>
 <ul>